-88 For more information on proposals to deploy ballistic missiles with conventional warheads see U.S. Library of Congress, Congressional Research Service.
-Conventional Warheads For Long-Range Ballistic Missiles: Background and Issues for Congress.
-CRS Report RL33067, by Amy F. Woolf.
+&lt;sup>87 For more information on proposals to deploy ballistic missiles with conventional warheads see CRS Report RL33067, Conventional Warheads For Long-Range Ballistic Missiles: Background and Issues for Congress, by Amy F. Woolf.

-89 Schmitt, Eric.
+&lt;sup>88 Schmitt, Eric.
 U.S. Considers Conventional Warhead on Nuclear Missiles.
 New York Times.
 February 24, 2003.
 See, also, Butler, Amy.
-DTRA Director Pushes Conventionally-armed ICBMS.
+DTRA Director Pushes Conventionallyarmed ICBMS.
 Defense Daily, January 26, 2004. p.
 5.

-The Bush Administration plans to retain 14 Trident submarines, all equipped with D-5 missiles, in the U.S. strategic nuclear force.
-This is the same plan that the Clinton Administration announced in 1994 for the U.S. force under START II.
-However, the Clinton Administration had planned to retire the four oldest Trident submarines so that the missiles that could be deployed on them would not count under the limits in the START II Treaty.
-The Bush Administration has, instead, announced that the Navy will convert these vessels to carry conventional cruise missiles or other non-nuclear weapons, or to perform special missions; all four have now been removed from the strategic force.
+announced that the Navy will convert these vessels to carry conventional cruise missiles or other non-nuclear weapons, or to perform special missions; all four have now been removed from the strategic force.
 Reports estimate that it will take two years, and up to \$1 billion, to convert each submarine.
 Because these submarines will still have launch tubes for ballistic missiles, they will still count under the START Treaty, but they will not count under the Administration's calculation of "operationally deployed warheads."